In this part we cover the following topics

 Users glancing at your screenshots are trying to gauge the functionalities of your app.
 Text captions help them understand the context behind the screens.
 Designers are making it even easier for users by highlighting UI elements that the text caption is trying to explain.

 - Cost.
-First option is that we can use one expensive server and second for it's backup.
+One option is that we can use one expensive server and second for it's backup.
 At the beginning most of its resources will be unused.
 Load will increase through time and reaches its limit in five years but you have to pay for this now - it's a waste of money.
 Other option is to buy low-cost machine(s) sufficient for current needs.
 When load will increase a little bit, we can add one more node to our cluster.
 We can do such a small steps every time a load goes up.
 Thus we can save some money, which is important especially when we start our business.

 Depending on the needs of a particular application, some of these factors may be more important than others - this explains why NoSQL family is so big.